Start page

 Chuv vărax “slow”, Trc uzun, uzaq “long” – Mong urtu “long”.

-As we can see, the list is small, and some matches may be pure Turkic origin, and their Mongol correspondences are just borrowing.
+As we can see, the list is small, and some matches may be of pure Turkic origin, and their Mongol correspondences are just borrowing.
 In addition, the absence of the Mongolian correspondences to the most ancient Turk words having obvious signs of rhotatcism-zetatcism such as, for example, qyz “a girl" or ögüz “an ox” is to be taken in consideration.
-Thus there can be no question of absolute regularity in accordance Chuvash and Mongolian r modern Turkic z.
+Thus there can be no question of absolute regularity in accordance of Chuvash and Mongolian r to modern Turkic z.
 However, even a few indisputable Chuvash and Mongol correspondences should be given some explanation.
-Since, as, in consequence of our studies, the speakers of the ancient Chuvash and Mongol language had no the prehistoric era, but, nevertheless, some facts of common phonetic phenomena exist in these languages, we can make an assumption about the existence specific sounds rz and in the ancient Turkic language, one of which could be easily transformed in r, or s/z, and the other in the l or š.
+Since, as, in consequence of our studies, the speakers of the ancient Chuvash and Mongol language had no the prehistoric era, but some facts of common phonetic phenomena exist in these languages, we can assume the existence specific sounds rz and in the ancient Turkic language, one of which could be easily transformed in r, or s/z, and the other in the l or š.
 The phenomenon of rhotacism-zetacism is also known in some Indo-European languages (Latin, Germanic) and there are signs of it in Finno-Ugric languages.
 An example of the existence of the sound in Iranian languages are two forms of the name of the finger OIr. *anguli and *angušta.
 The prototype was angulš (t – epithesis).

 The gulf between the backward modern tribes and the animal world is so deep that these attempts could lead to fantastic hypotheses, but never to real results (PÄTSCH GERTRUd.
 1955: 69).

 This German zealous follower of I.V.
-Stalina believed that the articulation of human speech sounds was a "qualitatively new moment" (ibid.).
+Stalin believed that the articulation of human speech sounds was a "qualitatively new moment" (ibid.).
 She did not explain what kind of "moment" it was, so this statement can be considered unfounded.
-The similarity of the sounds of humans and animals comes from the similarity of the structure of their larynx, and closely connected with nature, primitive man imitated not only his own kind but also animals.
+The similarity of the sounds of humans and animals comes from the similarity of the structure of their larynx, and closely connected with nature, primitive man imitated not only his kind but also animals.
 The most developed of them, monkeys express their various feelings with sounds and give signals to one another about danger or the presence of food.
 Accordingly, some of the sounds of primitive man must have been as inarticulate as the sounds made by animals.
 Such an assumption looks all the more logical if we proceed from the fact that man descended from some kind of primate unknown to us.
-However, even without delving into this complex issue, the same can be argued based on the fact that in many ancient languages there were sounds with complex articulation, which later went through a process of simplification.
+However, even without delving into this complex issue, the same can be argued based on the fact that in many ancient languages, there were sounds with complex articulation, which later went through a process of simplification.

 In our case, the hypothetical sound that could transit as in r, and in s/z is a fricative trill rz, existing now in the Czech language (ř) and existed in Polish (rz) but transformed into ž or š depending of the sonority the preceding consonant.
-Whether it was the primordial Proto-Slavic sound, dating back to Indo-European, or did it develop in Polish and Czech under the influence of the Bulgarians who dwelled adjacent to the ancestors of the Czechs and Poles for a certain time, science has yet to find out, but in any case the Slavic language should have two r – either long and short, or hard and soft, or simple and complex.
-Thus, nothing prevents us assume the existence of the sound rz in the ancient Turkic language, what has been already done before (STETSYUK VALENTYN., 2000: 29).
+Whether it was the primordial Proto-Slavic sound, dating back to Indo-European, or it developed in Polish and Czech under the influence of the Bulgarians who dwelled adjacent to the ancestors of the Czechs and Poles for a certain time, science has yet to find out, but in any case the Slavic language should have two r – either long and short, or hard and soft, or simple and complex.
+Thus, nothing prevents us assume the existence of the sound rz in the ancient Turkic language, which has been already done before (STETSYUK VALENTYN., 2000: 29).
 But there were not only in Slavic two sounds r, the same can be said about the Armenian language which has the sounds r and rr (long).
-In this case just the long Armenian sound corresponds to the hypothetical Old Turkic rz, as it is evidenced by the ancient Armenian-Gagauz lexical match: Arm antarr "a forest" corresponds Gag andyz "a grove, bush".
+The long Armenian sound rrcorresponds to the hypothetical Old Turkic rz, as it is evidenced by the ancient Armenian-Gagauz lexical match: Arm antarr "a forest" corresponds Gag andyz "a grove, bush".
 Similar words for a forest in Armenian and Gagauz have survived from the days when Proto-Armenians and Oguz (Gagauz ancestors) populated adjacent habitats.
 Hr.
 Acharyan in his etymological dictionary, without considering the possibility of Turkic origin of the Armenian word, supposed that it derived from the Indo-European root der-, meaning "a tree", and gives to it a parallel in Sanskrit – vanatara (ACHARRJAN HR.
 1971).
 However, the question of the origin of the word in this case is not important, important for us is the correspondence long Arm rr and Turkic rz.

 The sound ř (rz) has been preserved in some Turkic languages to this day, as evidenced by the mentioned correspondence kaz.
 Uzbek tezek, tizak "dung" – Gag. ders "same".
 And the Chuv corresponding to them. tyrĕs with reduced ĕ can confirm the original form ders.
 This supposed consonant had a voiceless pair in the sound ĺ () which could turn at different languages in l, š, ss, s, for example, Old Turk. word yĺyq "warm" became such modifications: Tur. ılık, Cuv. ăšă, Uzb. issik, in other languages also ysyq "the same".

 The rhotacism phenomenon, that is replacing the phoneme z (s) by the phoneme r, known in Latin since the 4th century BC, has taken place also in some West-Germanic languages (YEGOROV V.G., 1971: 25).
 Some phonetic facts of the Ukrainian language may also testify in favor of the existence of the sound rz in it: Ukr. zherst' – Rus. zhest'.
 This word is borrowed from the Turkic languages, in which it means “copper, brass” and has the forms jes, zes, zis, etc. The Ukrainian r remains unclear.
 It allegedly arose under the influence of the word sherst' "wool", which is unconvincing (VASMER NAX, 1964; MELNYCHUK O. S., 1982).
 The fact of borrowing a Ukrainian word from some Turkic language can explain the presence of this sound in it, if the borrowing occurred at a time when the sound rz still existed in one of the Turkic languages.
-That is, the Turkic proto-form can be deduced as *zerz.
+The Turkic proto-form can be deduced as *zerz.
 Then, with the existence of the parallel *zelz, it becomes possible to explain the still incomprehensible etymology of the Proto-Slavic *zelzo “iron”.
-The Ukrainian word is phonetically closest to OT. *zelz, but it is not clear from which Turkic language the borrowing originated.
+The Ukrainian word is phonetically closest to OT. *zelz, but from which Turkic language the borrowing originated is not clear.
 In the Chuvash language, nothing but çěrě “ring” (from zerze) is found, but this word is semantically quite far away.

 Thus, Chuvash-Mongolic counterparts can be explained as follows.
 That part of the Turks, who migrated from Europe to Asia, brought their phonetic features also there.
-The forebears of the Mongols and Tungus, borrowing many Turkic words, articulate the sound rz/rs as r at once, while the Bulgars simplified its pronunciation in the usual r much later, but the same result of replacing the complex sound in the more simple one gives the warrant to talk about imaginary Bulgar-Mongolian (Chuvash-Mongolian) relation, which in fact never took place.
+The forebears of the Mongols and Tungus, borrowing many Turkic words, articulate the sound rz/rs as r at once, while the Bulgars simplified its pronunciation in the usual r much later, but the same result of replacing the complex sound in the more simple one gives the warrant to talk about imaginary Bulgar-Mongolian (Chuvash-Mongolian) relation, which never took place.